A Two-Time-Scale Stochastic Optimization Framework with Applications in Control and Reinforcement Learning: Introduction

 \section{Introduction}

-Online policy gradient algorithms for reinforcement learning (RL), commonly referred to as ``actor-critic'' algorithms, can be re-cast as optimization problems with a specific type of stochastic oracle for gradient evaluations.
-In this paper, we present a simple actor-critic-like algorithm solving general optimization problems with this same form, and give convergence guarantees for different types of assumed structural properties of the function being optimized.
-Our abstraction unifies the analysis of actor-critic methods in RL, and we show how our main results reproduce the best-known convergence rates for the general policy optimization problem and how they can be used to derive a state-of-the-art rate for the online linear-quadratic regulator (LQR) controllers.
+Actor-critic algorithms are an important class of data-driven techniques for policy optimization in reinforcement learning.
+They can be re-cast as optimization programs with a specific type of stochastic oracle for gradient evaluations.
+In this paper, we present an abstraction of the actor-critic framework for solving general optimization programs with the same type of stochastic oracle.
+Our abstraction unifies the analysis of actor-critic methods in reinforcement learning; we show how our main results can be specialized to recover the best-known convergence rate for policy optimization for an infinite-horizon average-reward Markov decision process (MDP) and to derive state-of-the-art rates for the online linear-quadratic regulator (LQR) controller and policy optimization using entropy regularization.

 Our optimization framework is described as follows.
 The overall goal is to solve the (possibly non-convex) program

 where the gradient of $f$ is accessed through a stochastic oracle $H(\theta,\omega,X)$.
 The three arguments to $H$ are the decision variable $\theta$, an auxiliary variable $\omega\in\mathbb{R}^r$, and a random variable $X$ drawn over a compact sample space $\Xcal$.
 For a fixed $\theta$, there is a single setting of the auxiliary variable, which we will denote $\omega^{\star}(\theta)$, such that $H$ returns an unbiased estimate of the gradient $\nabla f(\theta)$ when $X$ is drawn from a particular distribution $\mu_\theta$,